 General Obligation Bond Projects

-On March 12, 2019, the City of Hollywood held a Special Election where a majority of voters decided to fund a variety of city-wide public improvement projects to be funded by a General Obligation Bond (GO Bond) of $165 million (election results posted at the end of this page).
-The bonds will cover city-wide improvements in three broad categories:
+On March 12, 2019, City of Hollywood voters passed a General Obligation Bond (GO Bond) during a Special Election to fund a variety of city-wide public improvement projects totaling $165 million (election results posted at the end of this page).
+The GO Bonds will cover city-wide improvements in three broad categories:

 - Public Safety Facilities, Technology and Equipment - $78 million

 - Parks, Open Space, Recreational and Cultural Facilities - $64 million

 - Neighborhood Improvements, Infrastructure and Resiliency - $23 million

 With input from the community and an assessment of city-wide needs, a list of projects was created to be funded using bonds dollars.
 A Design and Construction Management team was assembled and projects are now underway.